Ann-Sofi Berger, Media Management MA student, Department of Culture and Media, Arcada UAS

 Guidelines for Journalists, 2014, The Union of Journalists in Finland.
 Available: https://journalistiliitto.fi/en/ground-rules/guidelines/ (External link).
 Accessed: 7.1.2019.

 Juntunen, L., 2009, Journalistinen etiikka kriisissä: Kiireen ja kilpailun haasteet toimittajien ammatilliselle itsekurille, Media & viestintä, Vol. 32, No. 2, pp. 31–47.
 Available: https://scholar.google.fi/scholar?hl=sv&as_sdt=0%2C5&q=

 Koljonen, K., 2013, Journalistien korkeat ja notkeat ihanteet: Toimittajaeetoksen muutoksen tarkastelua journalismin avainsuhteilla, Tampere university, Tampere.

 Nygren, G., 2013, Bland multireportrar och innehållsleverantörer.
 In: På väg mot medievärlden 2020: Journalistik, teknik, marknad, 5th edition, Studentlitteratur, Lund, pp. 269–291.

-The full thesis may be downloaded from Theseus.fi from July 2019.
+The full thesis may be downloaded from Theseus.fi (External link) from July 2019.